 R5.
-Determination of Ineligibility or Failure to Meet Other Essential Admissions Requirements After Enrollment
+Determination of Ineligibility or Failure to Meet Other Eligibility Requirements After Enrollment

-If, after an individual is enrolled in Job Corps, new information is received that is credible and reliable and that indicates that the individual does not meet the admissions criteria for the program, appropriate members of the FRT will review the new information and determine, based solely on that information, whether or not the individual remains qualified for the program.
-If the team determines that the individual has become unqualified and recommends that the individual be removed, the file, the Applicant File Review Form (see Appendices 107 and 108), and supporting documentation must be sent to the Regional Office for review prior to removing the individual.
-The individual should remain on center until he or she is officially separated, unless he or she poses a risk to himself/herself or others or would interfere with the
+If, after an individual is enrolled in Job Corps, new information is received that is credible and reliable and that indicates that the individual does not meet the eligibility criteria for the program, appropriate members of the FRT will review the new information and determine, based solely on that information, whether or not the individual remains eligible for the program.
+If the team determines that the individual has become ineligible and recommends that the individual be removed, the file, the Applicant File Review Form (see Appendices 107 and 108), and supporting documentation must be sent to the Regional Office for review prior to removing the individual.
+The individual should remain on center until he or she is officially separated, unless he or she poses a risk to himself/herself or others or would interfere with the delivery of services to other students.
+See Section 1.5, R1 for information about the Regional Office's role in the process.